 - o.
-A site plan, drawn to scale, completed to the satisfaction of the Clerk, showing the dimensions of all the motor vehicle parking spaces required in accordance with the Comprehensive Zoning Bylaw, or satisfactory evidence that the parking requirements for the Property enjoy legal non-complying status; - p.
-Written confirmation from the Fire Prevention Officer in the form of a letter or email confirming that the Large Lodging House or Small Lodging House meets the minimum requirements of the Fire Code; - q.
-Proof, satisfactory to the Fire Prevention Officer, that the furnace in, as the case may be, a Large Lodging House or a Small Lodging House, being a fuel burning appliance, has been inspected within the preceding 12-months; - r.
-A zoning clearance letter from the City's Building Services Division stating that the property is zoned to permit, as the case may be, the Large Lodging House or Small Lodging House; and - s.
-Proof, satisfactory to the Clerk, that Large Lodging House or the Small Lodging House has passed, as the case may be, its Initial Inspection, Renewal Inspection or Follow-up Inspection.
+Written confirmation from the Fire Prevention Officer in the form of a letter or email confirming that the Large Lodging House or Small Lodging House meets the minimum requirements of the Fire Code; - p.
+Proof, satisfactory to the Fire Prevention Officer, that the furnace in, as the case may be, a Large Lodging House or a Small Lodging House, if the furnace is a fuel burning appliance, has been inspected within the preceding 12-months; and - q.
+A zoning clearance letter from the City's Building Division stating that the property is zoned to permit, as the case may be, the Large Lodging House or Small Lodging House.